Treora/quoteurl/README.md

 ## Example
 To see things in action, check out this [quote in the example document](https://rawgit.com/Treora/quoteurl/master/example.html#"libero egestas"); then try select some other words to get a new URL.
-(it seems that Firefox/Gecko has some issues still, Chromium/Webkit may work better)

 ## Usage
 To make a page support quote-URLs, simply include `dist/quoteurl.js` (or `dist/quoteurl.min.js`) in that page: `<script src="dist/quoteurl.js"></script>`.